Letter from Principal, January 2021

 Frequency of Hand Hygiene

-Students and staff should perform hand hygiene:
+Students should perform hand hygiene:

 before eating or drinking